-Please note that some schools do not offer MBC

-tests for students and for some less requested languages, there may be only one accredited test centre for the oral part of the exam.
+Please note that some schools do not offer MBC tests for students and for some less reguested languages, there may be only one accredited test centre for the oral part of the exam.
 Students must contact their home school MIM Programme Manager before the start of the MIM year to plan their examination opportunities.

 Swapping languages (i.e., changing language declaration during the MIM year) is possible, but doing so implies forfeiting the test exam results already taken.
+However, the mother tongue cannot be changed after having it confirmed during application.